Poobslag/turbofat/README.md

 ![Game screenshot monsters talking outdoors, surrounded by some boxy terrain.](img/screenshot-overworld.png)

 The game also includes a story mode where you can interact with other monsters.
-This will eventually grow into an immersive story mode with many characters to meet, worlds to explore, and unique puzzle challenges.
+This will eventually grow to include many characters to meet with unique stories, worlds to explore, and crazy puzzle challenges.

 ## Summary